abdelouahabb/essog/README.md

 How to run it :
 =====
-Simple, just run app.py (sudo python app.py ou sur windows directement double cliquez sur app.py ou ouvrez le avec un editeur)  and go to the url (in your browser) http://localhost:8000
+Simple, just run app.py (sudo python app.py or on windows directly double-clic on app.py or open it with a good editor)  and go to the url (in your browser) http://localhost:8000